Skip to main content

 tip

-If your application already uses react-dnd, use QueryBuilderDndWithoutProvider instead of QueryBuilderDnD.
-They are functionally equivalent, but the former assumes a <DndProvider /> already exists higher up in the component tree.
-The latter renders its own DndProvider which will conflict with any pre-existing ones.
-(If you use the wrong component, you will probably see the error message "Cannot have two HTML5 backends at the same time" in the console.)
+If your app already uses react-dnd, use QueryBuilderDndWithoutProvider instead of QueryBuilderDnD.
+Both are functionally equivalent, but the former assumes an existing <DndProvider /> higher in the tree.
+The latter renders its own DndProvider, causing conflicts with pre-existing ones (error: "Cannot have two HTML5 backends at the same time").

 disabled